You can improve your chances of getting pregnant and having a healthy pregnancy by following the steps on this page.

-- you or the baby's biological father have a neural tube defect
+- you or the baby's other biological parent have a neural tube defect

 - you previously had a pregnancy affected by a neural tube defect

-- you or the baby's biological father have a family history of neural tube defects
+- you or the baby's other biological parent have a family history of neural tube defects

 - you have diabetes

 Talk to a GP if you think you need a 5mg dose of folic acid, as they can prescribe a higher dose.

 You can get folic acid tablets at pharmacies, or talk to a GP about getting a prescription.

 Do not worry if you get pregnant unexpectedly and were not taking a folic acid supplement at the time.
 Start taking them as soon as you find out, until you're past the first 12 weeks of pregnancy.

 Smoking during pregnancy has been linked to a variety of health problems, including:

 - sudden infant death syndrome (SIDS), also known as cot death